 Eligibility for a math course is based on both ability and performance.
-Highly qualified students may be offered a place in an advanced course.
-Any student who wishes to do work at an above-average level can earn honors credit by receiving a grade of A in regular coursework in addition to completing special assignments in English, Science, and History.
+Highly qualified students may be offered a place in an honors course or an advanced course.
+Any student who wishes to do work at an above-average level can earn honors credit by receiving a grade of A in regular coursework in addition to completing special assignments in English, Social Studies, or Science.
 In addition to providing an enriching challenge for the student, these assignments provide the opportunity to perform independent work and improve skills such as time management.

-CENTERS FOR TALENTED YOUTH
+CENTER FOR TALENTED YOUTH